software-mansion/protostar/website/docs/tutorials/02-installation.md

 ```

 # Protostar Versioning
-Protostar version matches following pattern MAJOR.MINOR.PATCH.
+Protostar version matches the following pattern MAJOR.MINOR.PATCH.
 If MAJOR is 0, we increment:

 - PATCH to fix bugs.
-- MINOR to introduce new features, depreciation warnings, bugfixes, and changes to previously deprecated API.
+- MINOR to introduce new features, depreciation warnings, bug fixes, and changes to previously deprecated API.
 We try to release a MINOR every 2 weeks.

 # How to build Protostar from source code